opencypher/cypherdb/src/content/docs/import/copy-from-subquery.md

 You can bulk import the results of a subquery like `MATCH ....` by attaching that query as a subquery of a `COPY FROM` statement.
-Because the `COPY FROM` command is part of the Data Definition Language (DDL) in Kuzu, it follows SQL's semantics and hence, a subquery is passed within parentheses `()` that contains a `RETURN` clause.
+Because the `COPY FROM` command is part of the Data Definition Language (DDL) in CypherDB, it follows SQL's semantics and hence, a subquery is passed within parentheses `()` that contains a `RETURN` clause.

 Copying using a subquery is useful when you need to transform data